 But regardless, don’t get hung up on the daily quota too much.
-The daily goal is great, but what you are looking for here is a weekly quota, much more than a daily one.
+The daily goal is excellent, but you are looking for a weekly quota, much more than a daily one.
 You have to output about 12,500 words per week.
 Make sure you keep to that.
 There will be days when you write more and days when you write less.
-Your weekends are a good way to catch up, so if you missed your quota in one or two days, get back on track during the weekend.
+Your weekends are an excellent way to catch up, so if you missed your quota in one or two days, get back on track during the weekend.
 If you are over your quota, good for you, but don’t relax and rest right away.
 Write more; you will love it in week four when you are almost done.

 Editing During NaNoWriMo

 How do you edit your writing during November?
 The short answer is: you don’t.
 Given that you are writing more than 2000 words every day, chances are you don’t even need to re-read what you wrote the day before to keep your story on track.
 It will all be in your head.
 If you are in chapter 10 and can’t remember that town’s name, just put a “[?]” as a placeholder, and you will search and replace it later on.

-Obviously, if you are the kind of writer that needs to read yesterday’s work to get back into the “writing mode,” by all means, do it.
+Obviously, if you are the kind of writer who needs to read yesterday’s work to get back into the “writing mode,” do it by all means.
 But keep it short.
 Remember, your goal here is to write a lot, not to write perfectly from the start.

 If you want a compromise, do this: first, write your daily quota of new words and, only if you meet it are you allowed to read your work from the day before and do some light editing.
 Keep it fun and challenge yourself!